-Socially-engaged arts organisation Effervescent came to us in September 2012 with plans for something big.
+Socially-engaged arts organisation Effervescent came to us with plans for something big.
 They were working with the National Marine Aquarium, Plymouth and a group of disadvantaged young people to create a live show like no other.

-We also worked closely with Effervescent’s production team, including the director, set designer and choreographer, as well as with the National Marine Aquarium’s education team to ensure the narrative would not only captivate audiences, but would peak their interest in marine science and biology too.
+We also worked closely with Effervescent’s production team, including the director, set designer and choreographer, as well as with the National Marine Aquarium’s education team, to ensure the narrative would not only captivate audiences, but also pique their interest in marine science and biology.

 “We worked with young people to devise a show which reimagined traditional fairytales and encouraged participants to build confidence and emotional resilience.”

 Based on site at the Aquarium, we worked with the young producers to understand the performance space and how it could be maximised to establish an authentic story world for our characters.
-From the gargantuan aquarium tank wall to the balconies and galleries, we fleshed out the bones of the story to ensure audiences were immersed in our village of ‘Beware’ and the experiences of ‘Rapunzel’, ‘Jack’ and ‘Thyme’ from the moment they arrived.
+From the gargantuan aquarium tank wall to the balconies and galleries, we fleshed out the bones of the story to ensure audiences were immersed in the village of ‘Beware’ and the experiences of Rapunzel, Jack and Thyme from the moment they arrived.

-Thrilled with the result, Effervescent is now working with professional actors to turn The Fish Hearted Bride script into a spine-tingling show, set to wow audiences from the 13th – 17th February 2013.
+Thrilled with the result, Effervescent then worked with professional actors to turn The Fish Hearted Bride script into a sold-out show that wowed audiences in February 2013.